mounab/ToDoList/README.md

 # TodoList
-these are the 2 exercises
-the file exercice1 : is the algoritme java:
+these are the 2 exercises......... the file exercice_1 : is the algoritme java: